ncatlab/nlab-content/pages/1788.md

 jet coordinates $((x^\mu), (c^\alpha), (c^\alpha_\mu), \cdots)$.

 Then in terms of the
-corresponding coordinate expression for the gauge symmetries $R$ (eqs:CoordinateExpressionForGaugeParameterized) the [[BRST differential]] is given on the [[field (physics)|fields]] by
+corresponding coordinate expression for the gauge symmetries $R$ (eq:CoordinateExpressionForGaugeParameterized) the [[BRST differential]] is given on the [[field (physics)|fields]] by

 $$